nastysloper/no_dollar/README.md

 no_dollar
 =========

+Well.

+This isn't going to work because it's not hooked up to a server.
+Oops.

 Example of AJAX request without using JQuery, hence the name "no dollar"

 HERE is the example of AJAX using pure JavaScript: